Subscribe to join thousands of other ecommerce experts

 If we stay with the shoe store, a possible campaign structure could look like this:

-Do not forget that you will get all shopping performance data on brands, product types, custom labels and each item id regardless of your campaign structure – even if you just use an “all-products”-target.
+Do not forget that you will get all shopping performance data on brands, product types, custom labels and each item id regardless of your campaign structure.
+This also applies even if you just use an “all-products”-target.
 You get this data via the dimensions tab under the section “shopping”.

-But the most important thing is still: Don’t work with an “All products” product target with one overall bid.
+However, the most important still is the following: Don’t work with an “All products” product target with one overall bid.
 That is the worst thing you can do, because you lose all the levers, which come along with a granular structure.

 How do we design campaign structures with Whoop!?

-Considering a standard setup of a campaign structure we build one campaign with several ad groups for the brand-product-type-combinations, where we add all applicable items and exclude the “all other items”-partition.
-Sometimes we also build several campaigns based on product types, brands or custom labels and create ad groups based on a different dimension in this campaigns.
+Considering a standard setup of a campaign structure we build one campaign with several ad groups for the brand-product-type-combinations.
+There we add all applicable items and exclude the “all other items”-partition.
+Sometimes, we also build several campaigns based on product types, brands or custom labels and create ad groups based on a different dimension in this campaigns.

 Why do we do that?

 Firstly, we create the ad group structure to get more data for brand-product-type-combinations through ad-group-based reports.

 Secondly, by adding each item id to the shopping campaigns we are able to change the bids across different item ids without caring about the structure.
 That means if you choose to subdivide your inventory by brands and then decide to increase bids for specific product categories or custom labels you have to dig through the structure and update the bids or you create a new campaign.
 We just replicate the inventory in our app.
 If we chose to apply a different bid strategy for a product type we just update the bids for the respective items – totally independent of the existing campaign structure.

 This is also where our predictive algorithm enters the scene.
 Every single product gets rated by our Shopping Ad Automation tool.
 Then, in dependence of the determined goal our algorithm will apply a bid for each product.